Biodiversity: What is it?

 There are European, National and Regional targets set to halt the loss of biodiversity.
 The EU vision is for better protection of biodiversity in the EU by 2050.
 In Northern Ireland the NI Biodiversity Strategy has set a target to significantly reduce overall biodiversity loss.
 The biodiversity duty is considered a key measure to contribute to these targets and at a Council level, adopting Biodiversity Implementation Plans that focus on internal Council actions and coordinating Local Biodiversity Action Plans, is agreed as an appropriate way to help meet this duty.

-The Fermanagh and Omagh Local Biodiversity Action Plan can be downloaded here.
+The Fermanagh and Omagh Local Biodiversity Action plan can be downloaded here (add link).

 In brief, the Fermanagh and Omagh LBAP outlines a plan of action to:

 - Help conserve and enhance local habitats and species

 - Raise awareness and knowledge of local biodiversity